 Powerflushing involves connecting a pressurised device to the heating system and pumping water and cleaning chemicals through it to clean the pipes and remove sludge from radiators.

 This is a complex process that requires the assistance of a heating engineer.
 If done incorrectly, the risk of damage to your central heating system is high.
-In addition, power flushing can cause more problems than it solves with some older heating systems - ask your heating engineer or plumber for advice.
+In addition, powerflushing can cause more problems than it solves with some older heating systems - get in touch if you think you need a powerflush.

 What is a radiator balancing issue?